The operating point object used for linearization and control design does not include these Simulink® blocks with internal state representation:

-To fix this issues for Memory blocks, Transport Delay, or Variable Transport Delay blocks, select the Direct feedthrough of input during linearization option in the Block Parameters dialog box before searching for an operating point or linearizing a model at a steady state.
-This setting makes such blocks behave as if they have a gain of 1 during operating point search.
+To fix this issue for Memory, Transport Delay, or Variable Transport Delay blocks, select the Direct feedthrough of input during linearization option in the Block Parameters dialog box before searching for an operating point or linearizing a model at a steady state.
+This setting makes such blocks behave as if they have a gain of one during an operating point search.

 For example, the next model includes a Transport Delay block.
 In this case, you cannot find a steady state operating point using optimization because the output of the Transport Delay is always zero.
 Because the reference signal is 1, the input to the Plant block must be nonzero to get the plant block to have an output of 1 and be at steady state.

-To fix this issue, select the Direct feedthrough of input during linearization option in the Block Parameters dialog box before searching for an operating point.
-This setting lets the PID Controller block push a nonzero value to the Plant block.
+Select the Direct feedthrough of input during linearization option in the Block Parameters dialog box before searching for an operating point.
+This setting allows the PID Controller block to pass a nonzero value to the Plant block.

-You can also set direct feedthrough options at the command-line instead of using the block parameter dialog box.
+You can also set direct feedthrough options at the command-line.

 |Block||Command to specify direct feedthrough|